JesperKihlberg/react-autodropdown/README.md

 # react-autodropdown

-A simple autocomplete and dropdown component written in React and TypeScript
+A simple autocomplete and dropdown component written in React and TypeScript.